Sudanese nomadic conflicts: August

-In early morning on 2 August 2009, more than 180 members of the Lou Nuer community were killed, more than 30 others injured and further numbers were declared missing in a "well coordinated and planned" attack carried out whilst they were fishing for food, allegedly by Murle fighters.
-Eleven protective soldiers were also killed.
-The dead were searching for food amidst severe shortages after barges which were shipping aid to them were attacked the previous June.
-People were pursued in the direction of a river, with some bodies becoming tangled in fishing nets.
-The majority of the dead were children and women, with entire families claimed to have been "wiped out".
-The death toll was predicted to rise.
+Early morning on 2 August 2009, more than 180 members of the Lou Nuer community were killed, over 30 injured, and many reported missing in a "well-coordinated and planned" attack allegedly carried out by Murle fighters while the victims were fishing for food.
+Eleven SPLA soldiers assigned to protect the civilians were also killed.
+The victims had been fishing due to severe food shortages following the June attacks on aid barges delivering supplies to the area.
+During the assault, some people were pursued toward a river and several bodies became entangled in fishing nets.
+Most of the dead were women and children, with reports that entire families had been "wiped out."
+The death toll was expected to rise.

 2010

 January

-At least 139 people were killed in tribal clashes following a cattle raid in southern Sudan which took place on 2 January 2010.
+On 2 January 2010, at least 139 people were killed in tribal clashes following a cattle raid in Southern Sudan.

-On 11 January 2010 Nuer attackers targeted a Dinka village killing forty-five civilians and injuring a hundred and two civilians in a particularly brutal attack.
+On 11 January 2010, Nuer fighters attacked a Dinka village, killing 45 civilians and injuring 102 in what was described as a particularly brutal assault.